-AP Studio Art AZ05172
+AP Studio Art AZ05172 Sites: CG Grade: 11 - 12

-Sites: CG

-Prerequisites: Art I
+Prerequisites: Art II and Teacher recommendation

 AP Studio Art Portfolios are designed for students who are seriously interested in the practical experience of art.
 AP Studio Art is not based on a written exam; instead, students submit portfolios for evaluation at the end of the school year.
-The AP Studio art program consists of three possible portfolios: 2-D design, 3-D design, and drawing - corresponding to the most common college foundation courses.
-This class earns weighted credit.
+The AP Studio Art program consists of an Art portfolio and students earn weighted credit.